-How are the FTCE exams scored?
+How Are the FTCE Exams Scored?

-Tests may include both traditional multiple-choice and written/oral performance components.
-Since different subtests have different numbers of questions, the minimum passing percent varies, but it is usually around 70%.
+Since different tests have different numbers of questions, the minimum passing percent varies, but it is usually around 70%.
+Points are not deducted for wrong answers, so it is better to guess than to leave a question blank.
 A chart of the percent of correct answers needed to pass each exam can be found at the Florida Department of Education (FLOE) website.